ngxs/store/docs/advanced/action-handlers.md

 }
 ```

-Remember to unsubscribe from action handler with something like this:
+Remember to unsubscribe from an action handler with something like this:

 ```ts
 @Component({ ... })